 John R. Sobolewski is a partner in Wachtell, Lipton, Rosen & Katz’s Restructuring and Finance Department.
-His multidisciplinary practice includes a broad range of finance, securities, restructuring and related matters, including leveraged M&A, public and private capital markets transactions, complex syndicated bank financings, in-court and out-of-court workouts, and debt default activism and net-short debt activism situations.
+His multidisciplinary practice includes a broad range of finance, restructuring and related matters, including leveraged M&A, public and private capital markets transactions, complex syndicated bank financings, special situations and in-court and out-of-court workouts, and debt default activism and net-short debt activism situations.

 John also frequently represents sellers in financing matters relating to major M&A transactions, including Celgene in its sale to Bristol-Myers Squibb; eBay in its sale of StubHub; Monsanto in its sale to Bayer; Whole Foods in its sale to Amazon.com; Envision in its sale to KKR; and Convergys in its sale to Synnex.

 John was recognized by Lawdragon as one of the 500 Leading U.S. Bankruptcy & Restructuring Lawyers.
 John has also been recognized as a “Rising Star” by Super Lawyers, and a “Rising Star” by Expert Guides.